Licence Checker England

 Research notes

 Largest selective licensing scheme in the UK.
 Government approval from DLUHC was required and granted on 20 September 2022 due to the scheme covering more than 20% of the city's total housing stock.
 Consultation ran 25 October 2021 to 4 January 2022 (10 weeks); over 800 responses received from landlords, residents, and businesses/organisations, with significant support from residents.
 Cabinet decision 1 March 2022.
 Enforcement started 4 September 2023, three months after the scheme came into force.
 As of August 2025, the council had issued £450,000 in fines to non-compliant landlords and carried out over 12,000 inspections.
 Scheme targets wards with PRS above 20% of housing stock plus high deprivation/crime.
-Landlords without a licence cannot serve valid Section 21 notices.
+From 1 May 2026, Section 21 notices can no longer be used for existing or new private tenancies in England.
+Transitional rules may still matter for notices served before that date.
 Property types covered: All privately rented properties in the 25 designated wards not already requiring a mandatory HMO licence or additional HMO licence.
 Includes all single-household privately rented properties.
-Empty properties do not require a licence..
+Empty properties do not require a licence.
 Exemptions or exclusions: Properties already licensed as an HMO (mandatory or additional).
 Properties managed directly by an educational establishment.
 Properties let by a registered social landlord (e.g. housing association).
 Empty properties.
-Full list of exemptions on UK legislation website (Schedule 14, Housing Act 2004)..
+Full list of exemptions on UK legislation website (Schedule 14, Housing Act 2004).

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.